Electronic

 ...
 Electronic Warfare Electronic countermeasures. ...

 ...
-Electronic services delivery, government services provided through the Internet or other electronic means Electronic software delivery, Distribution of ...
+Electronic services delivery, government services provided through the Internet or other electronic means Electronic software delivery, Distribution of software by digital transfer ...